 “Sam?
 Lorne, here.
 You still working on installing that new barrier out by Fool’s Bluff?
 Need any help?”

 “No, no. I’m good,” Sam said too quickly.
-Because of a shortage of volunteers, she had been sent out to block off the avalanche hazard area on her own, but even if the flu hadn’t struck the town, she’d have asked to carry out the task alone.
+Because of a shortage of volunteers, she had been sent out to block off the avalanche hazard area on her own, but even if there hadn’t been a serious flu outbreak in town, she’d have asked to carry out the task alone.
 Ever since her mom’s death, Sam preferred solitude, preferred being away from people, their looks, their questions.
 She had found an escape from villagers in the surrounding wilderness.
 The mountains always offered her everything she wanted: serenity, nature, happiness, adventure.
 Most of her happy memories involved the outdoors and almost all were from family backpacking trips.
 Her mom and dad had taken her out mountaineering even before she could walk, when her dad would strap her to his already bulging backpack and haul her up remote peaks.
 Every trip had a different destination, but regardless of where they went, the sound of their laughter always echoed through the crisp, clean air.

 “Yeah, figured.
 Sorry to call you on this phone.
 It’s a bit of an emergency.
 So, uh, what I’m really calling about — and I hate to ask — I wouldn’t do this if we weren’t in a bit of a fix, Sam.
 Ryder’s just gone home and Dominique and Rahim called in.
 They’ve got that nasty flu that’s going around.”